Catherine22/WebServices/README.md

 ### Android HTTPS

+***DO NOT IMPLEMENTS "X509TrustManager" TO SKIP VALIDATION*** That means man-in-the-middle attacks are allowed.

 As I was mentioning, you open a url ([https://kyfw.12306.cn/otn/regist/init]) with your Android device and you get an exception:

 ``` html